 Fall 2021 semester

-We're excited to have more students on campus for the Fall 2021 semester.
-Some students will be on campus to complete in-person learning that requires access to college facilities, and all students will be able to visit campus to access select services and participate in activities.
+Some students will be on campus to complete in-person learning that requires access to college facilities, and all students will be able to visit campus to access select services and participate in activities for the Fall 2021 semester.
 Details can be found on our Student Support and Service Delivery page.

-Within the revisions to the vaccination policy announced September 15, 2021, the following requirements come into effect immediately:
+Within the revisions to the vaccination policy announced September 15, 2021, the following requirements are in effect:

 - All students, employees, contractors and volunteers coming onto college premises are required to be fully vaccinated by November 1, 2021.
 (Individuals are deemed to be fully vaccinated 14 days after having received their second dose of the COVID-19 vaccine.)